slightlynybbled/tk_tools/readme.md

     py.test test.py

-At the time of this writing, only 49% of lines are covered.
 More testing will be added to new widgets as they are brought online while further testing will be added to old widgets as the project matures.

 # Contributions